Fact-checking 5 of the most famous AI movies

 This is the ultimate sci-fi franchise that excited our minds in the 1970’s and continues to bring us intergalactic drama and wonder in 2018.
 While each trilogy focuses on a different set of characters in varying timelines, the overarching theme is set in a “galaxy far, far away” where forces of good fight against forces of evil.

 This is a fictional theme with a very fictional plot line.
 It doesn’t take place on Earth or anywhere near it so we can’t expect much to cross over into reality.
-Don’t expect technology to create stormtrooper uniforms or the Death Star (though I hear lightsabers are a real thing now).
+Don’t expect technology to create stormtrooper uniforms or the Death Star.

 Though when it comes to AI there is one example that is close to fact: droids.
 The most memorable droid characters are, of course, the humanoid bot C-3PO and lovable R2-D2 and BB-8, but there’s many more with specified jobs (shout back to Terminator).
 There’s pilot droids, medical droids, assassin and battle droids and scout droids that all stick to the duties they were programmed for.